Skip to content

 Popular soup brands and their controversies

-The breastfeeding advocacy group IBFAN has criticised tinned soup company, Heinz for marketing baby food to parents and carers, and packaging these products as suitable for babies under 6 months.
+The breastfeeding advocacy group IBFAN has criticised tinned soup company Heinz for marketing baby food to parents and carers, and packaging these products as suitable for babies under 6 months.
 (Parents and carers please note that babies should not be weaned from breastmilk or special baby formula before 6 months if possible, as recommended by the NHS.)
-In 2021, Heinz was fined $63 million for fraud, which mislead its investors as to how much Heinz could make its products for.
+In 2021, Heinz was fined $63 million for fraud, which misled its investors as to how much Heinz could make its products for.
 Ethical shoppers concerned about misleading marketing may want to avoid this soup brand because of these controversies and allegations.

 Ethical soup brands producing organic soup